jchan125/gradfolio/_projects/longerProjectTitle.md

 ![Chart_3](https://github.com/jchan125/gradfolio/blob/master/assets/images/Image3_CrimeIncident.png?raw=true)

 The graph above shows that overall streetlights are being implemented, but they're not affecting the number of offenses per ward.

+### Summary ###

+The discussion analyzes the frequency, distribution, and timing of offenses, the impact of bus stop characteristics on crime rates, and the limitations of the data used.

+`Frequency of Offenses:`

+* Theft-related offenses are the most common, with "THEFT/OTHER" being the highest
+* D.C Metro Police should focus on preventing theft incidents

+`Timing of Offenses:`
+* Offenses frequently occur during the day and evening
+* Most wards experience more offenses during the day, while Ward 2 sees a higher rate during the evening
+* Suggest increased security presence in Ward 2 during the evening

+`Bus Stop Characteristics and Crime:`
+* No correlation found between street lights and reduced offenses
+* Offenses are higher within 30 feet of a street light in Ward 2, indicating a need for more robust prevention measures

+`Limitations:`
+* Data is limited to Washington, D.C., and the year 2022
+* The "THEFT/OTHER" category is too broad, limiting deeper analysis
+* Lack of data on the number and distribution of police officers
+* Absence of precise timestamps, relying only on broad time categories (day, evening, midnight)
+* High number of unknown values in the Metro Bus Stops dataset, especially in the street light column

+### Conclusion ###

+The analysis highlights the need for better security measures at bus stops, with a focus on theft prevention.
+Ward 2, particularly 9th St NW, requires more security during the evening.
+Effective crime prevention must extend beyond street lights to include features like emergency call boxes.